 VAM, together with partners, can use a range of tools to collect information more quickly, in remote areas, and with and without deploying enumerators to the field.
-Examples of these include observational checklists, mobile phone technology, remote sensing and geospatial analysis, economic modeling, mobile phone data (call detail records), geostatistical modelling, aerial photography, social media (e.g., Twitter, Facebook) and The 72-hour Assessment Approach 36 radio.
+Examples of these include observational checklists, mobile phone technology, remote sensing and geospatial analysis, economic modeling, mobile phone data (call detail records), geostatistical modelling, aerial photography, social media (e.g., Twitter, Facebook) and radio.
 Some are widespread, some have only been tested in a few countries, while others remain prototypes that VAM may explore in the future.